kabaacke-psy/fmriprep_workshop_uwm2023/1_DICOMToBIDSConversion/CondaPythonSetup/README.md

 The `${USER}` will use the environment vairbale `USER` which is automatically set when you log in.
 There is no need to manually insert your username into this command.

 Now we are ready to create a new conda environment.
-We will use the *-p* flag to specify a full path to where we want our environemnt to be stored. **You will not be able to run the command without this flag because you should not have write permissions to the default location of conda environments.**
+We will use the *-p* flag to specify a full path to where we want our environemnt to be stored. **You will not be able to run the command without this flag because you should not have write permissions to the default location of conda environments on the cluster.**

 ```bash
 # This may take a while.